-Constantina is co-leading with Dr. Yasuko Tobari (Azabu University, Japan) a project coordinated by Dr. Kazuo Okanoya (University of Tokyo and RIKEN Brain Science Institute, Japan), where oxytocin sequence and synthesis are compared in the wild White Rumped munias and the domesticated Bengalese finches.
+Constantina co-led with Dr. Yasuko Tobari (Azabu University, Japan) a project coordinated by Dr. Kazuo Okanoya (University of Tokyo and RIKEN Brain Science Institute, Japan), where oxytocin sequence and synthesis are compared in the wild White Rumped munias and the domesticated Bengalese finches.
 This project essentially brings together several interests of Constantina: domestication, oxytocin, and vocal learning.

 Bengalese finches are the domesticated 'version' of the wild white rumped munias.
 Bengalese finches are less fearful, show different pigmentation in their plumage and, importantly, sing a more complex song than the white rumped munias.
 This has led scientists to hypothesize that the higher vocal learning complexity in Bengalese finches might have occurred as a by-product of their domestication.
 Since oxytocin has been highlighted in research focused on differences between domesticated and wild species, and in the context of avian vocal learning, we hypothesized that it made a great candidate for studying the neurobiology underlying these species' behavioral differences.